ptsteadman/notebook/essays/gray-man-style.md

 revolution.
 The gray man might even  a future world that he secretly thinks will remain much like the neoliberal present.

 ---

-The article assumes that as society inevitably progresses from Phase 0 to Phase 3, carrying weapons and supplies become less unusual, and thus more acceptable to the gray man.
-But, because chaos often emerges rapidly (SurvialThinkTank tellingly uses the example of "racially-motivated flash mobs" [2]), gray man clothing and gear is often transformable in some way, to enable transitions between different balances of stealth and kit in evolving situations.

----